terminal42/contao-standard/README.md

 1. Point your VirtualHost directory to `/%vhost_root%/current/web/`

 2. Create the following folders in `/%vhost_root%/shared/`:
-    - app/logs
-    - app/config
+    - config
     - files
+    - images
+    - logs

 3. Manually upload `app/config/parameters.yml.dist` to
-   `/%vhost_root%/shared/app/config/parameters.yml` and adjust the configuration (e.g. enter database credentials).
+   `/%vhost_root%/shared/config/parameters.yml` and adjust the configuration (e.g. enter database credentials).

+4. Adjust the `%platform_host%` parameter in the `parameters.yml` so it contains the publicly available URL (including the protocol) of your website.
+   This will provide easy OpCode cache clearing for your setup.

-4. Make sure to delete the `current/web` folder on your server if it was automatically created by your server software.
+5. Make sure to delete the `current/web` folder on your server if it was automatically created by your server software.

-Now you should be able to perform a `vendor/bin/mage deploy to:development`.
+Now you should be able to perform a `vendor/bin/mage deploy production`.
 Be aware that Magallanes requires SSH with key authentication, you can't use passwords for the deployment tool.

 After the first deployment, you need to finish the Contao installation by running the install tool.
-Point your browser to `www.example.com/install.php` Once Contao is set up, you should download the following generated config files and add them to your GIT repo.
+Point your browser to `www.example.com/install.php`

-  - current/system/config/localconfig.php
-  - current/system/config/dcaconfig.php
-  - current/system/config/langconfig.php
-  - current/system/config/initconfig.php

-These files are necessary to run Contao, but you should rarely need to change them.
-Use `app/Resources/contao` for DCA and language customization.

 Separating content and application management